ARV-NAV/AVVS/README.md

     ```
 3) Sign in using you matlab account username, and password

-4) Accept the MathWorks Licenseing Agreement and click 'Next'
+4) Accept the MathWorks Licensing Agreement and click 'Next'

 5) Select your active license and click 'Next'

 6) Create a login name and click 'Next' *(Note: this name is so Mathworks can Identify specific devices currently logged in)*

-7) Select an installation destination folder and click next *(Note: if you select an instalation folder other then the default, you may need to add the new location to your PATH variable)*
+7) Select an installation destination folder and click next *(Note: if you select an installation folder other then the default, you may need to add the new location to your PATH variable)*

 8) Ensure the following four products are selected, then click 'Next'